sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

 ```
 Note: there are two directories that contain code needed to run the jobs in the parallel/slurm environment.
 Please don't change or edit them at this time.

-* Frist, we should verify that the user environment is correct for running the examples we will work with in this tutorial.
+* First, we should verify that the user environment is correct for running the examples we will work with in this tutorial.
 ```
 [username@comet-ln3 MPI]$ module list
 Currently Loaded Modulefiles: